 Famous Pug owners

-The passion for Pugs in celebrity circles is nothing new.
+The passion for the Pug in celebrity circles is nothing new.
 Pugs were specifically bred to be companions rather than for any practical purpose.
 And were popular with royalty and other historical celebrities.

 Prince William of Orange credited his Pug Pompey with saving his life after the dog alerted him to the approach of the Spaniards.
 And Josephine Bonaparte reputedly owned a Pug named Fortune.

 Queen Victoria owned several Pugs, as did famous English Painter William Hogarth.
-Early Pugs were rather different in appearance than today’s, though.
+The early Pug was rather different in appearance than today’s, though.
 Have a look at the ancient pug pictures of William Hogarth and his Pug below.

 What Did Pugs Originally Look Like?

-Here is a photo of a painting of a Pug in 1745.
+The Pug above was painted in 1745.
 You can see clearly in art how Pugs used to look.
-This dog has quite a substantial muzzle.
+The Pug pictured has quite a substantial muzzle.

 The extreme facial shortening we see today has been achieved by selective breeding over the last hundred years or so.
 And the modern pug looks rather different, as you can see from the profile of the puppy at the top of the page.

-These dogs have been selectively breeding for flatter and flatter faces.
-Not to mention for the characteristic ‘screw’ tail that the Pug shares with several other flat faced (brachycephalic) breeds.
+Your Pug’s family has been selectively breed for flatter and flatter faces.
+Not to mention for the characteristic ‘screw’ tail that the Pug shares with several other brachycephalic breeds.

-In an ideal world, a Pug should look like their ancient ancestors.
+In an ideal world, your Pug should look like their ancient ancestors.
 A slightly shorter snout than the average dog, and a little bit of a squatter body, but nothing to write home about.
-A healthy pup, who can function just as well as their longer nosed cousins.
+Your puppy should be a healthy young dog, who can function just as well as their longer nosed cousins.
 And feels well enough to express that natural Pug personality!

-Despite their thick double coat, Pugs do feel the cold.
+Despite their thick double coat, your Pug does feel the cold.
 That’s why it isn’t unusual for you to see Pug in a coat wandering around the dog park on freezing days.
 Just be sure not to use it when it’s warm out, due to the risk of overheating.

 Pug Size

-The full grown Pug is a small breed, growing up to 30 cm at the shoulder.
-A male should stand 30cms on average, where a female stands 25cms.
-Both males and females of this breed should weigh between 14-18 pounds.
+As memember of a small breed, your Pug won’t grow much more than 30 cm at the shoulder and shouldn’t weigh more than 18 pounds.
 Normal Pug weight is actually higher than it should be.
 That’s because we all have a mental image of a fat Pug being the norm.

-A Pug puppy becomes an adult at around 18 months of age.
+Your Pug puppy will become an adult at around 18 months of age.
 They will reach their final height at this point, although they’ll probably fill out a little as they go.
 Their final adult Pug weight will settle around 2 years old.

 A 3 year old, 4 year old or 5 year old full grown Pug should not gain any weight from their second birthday onwards.
 Unless they were underweight at that point.
 A giant Pug is rarely a healthy or happy one.

-Generally charming and affectionate, Pugs are loyal to their owners and have a kind and docile temperament.
-Pugs are well known for their charm and personality.
-In fact, they are hard to fault in terms of temperament.
-They have delightful natures.
+Generally charming and affectionate, your Pug will be your loyal companion, and have a kind and docile temperament.
+Hard to fault in terms of personality, they have a delightful nature.

 Pug body language is incredibly chilled out and relaxed.
 They sleep in unusual positions, but this is because it makes it easier for them to breathe, rather than being a sign of their easygoing disposition.